jgruber/khsprcexport/README.md

 The pypdftk python module requires that the pdftk application be installed and available on the path for the user running the script.

-See installtion for the server install at:
+See installation for the server install at:

 https://www.pdflabs.com/tools/pdftk-server/